How to Auto-Index Incoming Emails into Your Knowledge Base

 What This Integration Does

 Important context lives in email: vendor notices, support escalations, contract amendments, policy updates from HR.
 None of that is searchable once it slips below the fold of someone's inbox.
-This workflow watches your shared inbox, picks out the messages that actually matter, and pushes both the body and any attachments into your Knowledge base so the whole company can query them later.
+This Spojit workflow watches your shared inbox, picks out the messages that actually matter, and pushes both the body and any attachments into your Knowledge base so the whole company can query them later.

 The workflow runs on a short schedule, pulls recent conversations from a shared inbox via the front connector, filters them by tag or sender, and embeds each one as a Knowledge document.
 Attachments get extracted and indexed separately so a PDF contract attached to an email becomes a first-class searchable artifact in its own right.
 Each indexed message records its source ID so re-runs are idempotent.